Could probiotics help with fibromyalgia?

 Sufferers of Fibromyalgia have been shown to have low levels of serotonin.
 Serotonin is a neurotransmitter that helps us to feel happy and relaxed, and therefore low levels are often seen in depressed patients.
 Serotonin is also used as a building block for our main ‘sleep hormone’, melatonin.
 So, without enough serotonin a patient often feels both depressed and suffers with insomnia or irregular sleep patterns.

 So, you may ask, what links this to the microbiome and probiotics?
 Well, certain strains of bacteria are known to produce an enzyme (tryptophanase) that degrades tryptophan, which is the amino acid that serotonin is made from.
 Without enough tryptophan to convert to serotonin we are unable to make enough of this vital neurotransmitter, and deficiency symptoms arise.
-90% of our serotonin is made in the digestive tract, and therefore having a healthy microbiome is crucial to balancing neurotransmitter levels (to read more about probiotics and sleep, you may like to read my earlier blog here)
+90% of our serotonin is made in the digestive tract, and therefore having a healthy microbiome is crucial to balancing neurotransmitter levels (to read more about probiotics and sleep, you may like to read my earlier blog here, over in the Probiotics Learning Lab).

 In addition to helping with our emotional health, serotonin is also involved in gut motility.
 The wave-like movements that keep food moving down the GI tract are slowed down considerably when serotonin levels are low, and our faecal transit time increases which can lead to a build up of gases and bloating in the bowel.